 Why do so many startups fail to secure funding and fold fast?
-One reason is that they navigate crowded markets competing with innumerable new ventures for limited funds.
-One successful investor shares his advice with entrepreneurs on avoiding competition, as well as reveal exciting news of his current investment in a blue ocean area of the home.
+One reason is that they try to compete for limited funds in crowded markets.
+One successful investor, Rob Coneybeer, shares his advice on avoiding competition and creating a blue ocean of uncontested market space.

 Although it was written with big corporate executives in mind, I don’t think enough entrepreneurs have read Blue Ocean Strategy by W.Chan Kim and Renée Mauborgne.
 The basic proposition?
 Create a “blue ocean” of uncontested market space, and avoid the shark-infested “red ocean” of intense competition.

 Since I led Shasta’s early investment in Nest, I hear from a lot of entrepreneurs starting companies to build Internet of Things products for consumers.
 What’s the pitch they often share?
 We’re the “Nest of xyz.”
 Or, “Nest falls short in these areas, and we’re going to fix that.”